Andrew-Maged/DSND-Dob-Breed-Classifier/README.md

 ## Instructions: <a name="Instructions"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-1. Clone this repository `git lfs clone https://github.com/mitkir/keras-flask-image-classifier`
+1. Clone this repository `git lfs clone https://github.com/Andrew-Maged/DSND-Dog-Breed-Classifier`
-2. Open project's directory `cd keras-flask-image-classifier`
+2. Open project's directory `cd DSND-Dog-Breed-Classifier`
 3. Install all necessary dependencies `pip install -r requirements.txt`
 4. Run application `python application.py`
 5. Open `http://127.0.0.1:5000/` on your browser